 Raising concerns

-If you feel unsafe at any point during a gathering, please contact us as soon as possible.
+If you feel unsafe at any point during a MiniHub gathering, please contact us as soon as possible.

 being responsible in case of an accident or emergency